Andreeew2k/andreeew2k.github.io/readme.txt

 student with 3+ years of academic and industry HCI experience.

-A little bit about me:
+A little bit "formal" about me:
 - On my way toward a PhD in Computer Science @ UofT
 - Proud member of the CHAI Lab
 - Currently on a leave of absence for an industry role as a UX Researcher @ McAfee

+A little bit "informal" about me:
+- I like to take take pictures with my old film camera:
+Canon Rebel G II 35mm SLR
+- One of my life goals is to visit each country!
+- I enjoy good belgian beer, and even brew some small batches at home:)

 ════════════════════════ ⋆★⋆ ═══════════════════════
                 (っ◔◡◔)っ ♥ README ♥